panjd123/neo4j-index/README.md

 # Neo4j shortest path without 2hop index

-###  Warning!!!: This script will delete all existing data in the Neo4j database.
+###  Warning!!!: This script may delete all existing data in the Neo4j database.

 ## How to run